- Getting Started

-The size of your map
+The maximum view distance of your players

-The number of Dynamic Lighting points
+The density of Dynamic Lighting points

 It’s a common misunderstanding with Dynamic Lighting that every edge of your structure needs to have an individual point.
 In most cases, tracing a general shape near your wall is far more than enough.
 Having 50+ points outlining a room’s every detail when a box made of 4 points will suffice is a common situation found in troubleshooting.

 As a general rule, don’t use more points than you need.
 The less points you use elsewhere means more points you can add for detail where it really counts.

 Dynamic Lighting has several modes.
 Standard, which is a sharper edged, less performance-intensive option, and the Enhanced modes.
 Most prefer the Enhanced Dynamic Lighting options, but if your party is experiencing issues, try using Standard Dynamic Lighing.
 This easy fix often solves many performance issues related to Dynamic Lighting.